 In all honesty, I didn’t intend to do a lot of buying on this trip.
 Because it was three weeks long, I was using my budget for other things.
 But I enjoyed this experience so much and every one of these French boutiques had multiple things I would have happily purchased if I had the budget allocated for shopping – and room in my luggage.

-Now that I’ve made this list of favourite boutiques in Paris I will know exactly where to shop on my next trip.
-These beautiful, inspiring (and almost all women) designers are just another reason to j’adore Paris!
+Now that I’ve made this list of favorite boutiques in Paris I will know exactly where to shop on my next trip, in October 2023.
+These beautiful, inspiring (and almost all women) designers are just another reason to J’adore Paris!

 If you enjoyed this story about French clothing stores, you might also enjoy my story, Creating a French Wardrobe.
 French women have inspired me to prioritize investing in classic pieces rather than following trends.